 - Have submitted a "Letter of Intent to Apply" and received a positive determination to be invited to apply by VOA-MN. - Have Certificates of Attendance at the required VOA-MN Pre-Application Meeting.
 The required meeting will be a half day and a minimum of three board members listed on the application must participate.
-The meeting will be offered in December with the specific date yet to be determined. - Contain a minimum of five board members, including at least one Minnesota licensed teacher and strong grassroots ties to the anticipated geographical location. - Demonstrate alignment to the VOA-MN Charter Authorizing Program mission and vision. - Intend to serve at least four grade levels K-12 and not be a stand-alone middle school.
+The meeting will be offered in December with the specific date yet to be determined. - Contain a minimum of five board members, including at least one Minnesota licensed teacher and strong grassroots ties to the anticipated geographical location. - Demonstrate alignment to the VOA-MN Charter Authorizing Program mission and vision. - Intend to serve at least six grade levels K-12 and not be a stand-alone middle school.
 Preference is given to K-12 proposals. - Contain a well-defined service-learning component.

-Pre-Application Approval: Developers must submit an "Intent to Apply" letter to VOA-MN by November 1 to qualify for the January 15th application deadline.
-Letter of Intent content requirements include:
+Pre-Application Approval: Developers must submit an "Intent to Apply" letter to VOA-MN at least 20 months before July 1 of the year the new charter school plans to serve students to qualify for consideration to submit a full application.
+The Intent to Apply letter content requirements include:

-- The proposed name of the school and grades to be served (must include at least four grades K-12 and not be a stand-alone middle school). - The enrollment targets by grade for the initial 5 years. - The anticipated year the developers would like the school to open. - The proposed location of the school with justification for that location.
+- The proposed name of the school and grades to be served (must include at least six grades K-12 and not be a stand-alone middle school). - The enrollment targets by grade for the initial 5 years. - The anticipated year the developers would like the school to open. - The proposed location of the school with justification for that location.